asad70/reddit-sentiment-analysis/README.md

 # reddit-sentiment-analysis
-This program goes thru reddit, finds the most mentioned tickers and uses Vader SentimentIntensityAnalyzer to calculate the ticker compound value.
+This program goes through reddit, finds the most mentioned tickers and uses Vader SentimentIntensityAnalyzer to calculate the ticker compound value.

 ## Program Parameters
 <pre>